 Decoder infers QP adjustment based on average luma values and LUT that is signaled infrequently (e.g., once per sequence).
 Remains compatible with current Delta QP signalling.
 For case of luma, only AC coefficients are affected, and not the DC coefficients.

-Experiments need to be performed using ST-2084 test materials (separate test set).
+Experiments need to be performed using ST-2084 test materials (separate test set, including HDR CTC in JCTVC-W1020).

 Questions recommended to be answered during EE tests.